 Food should be our friend.
 It is supposed to nourish us, help us live well, and give us life.
 We get protein, fats and carbohydrates from our foods.
 These give us the building blocks to create the communication messengers of our bodies, like hormones, neurotransmitters, digestive enzymes and immune messengers.
 These are all created from the proteins, fats and carbohydrates that we ingest.
 Food is a messenger and it commands and tells our body what to do.

 The gut is so genius, that it can function completely on its own if it needed to.
 It has its own nervous system known as the enteric nervous system that responds to stimulus, like the food you are eating and pressure from volume of the food.
 It understands the messages because it has endocrine receptors2, yes that’s right, endocrine is another word for HORMONES.
 These receptors take in the stimulus from what you are eating to help you go about your day in a healthy way.

-The only problem is in irritable bowel syndrome, there is likely an issue with these receptors not working so well and this causes issues.
+The only problem is that in irritable bowel syndrome, there is likely an issue with these receptors not working so well and this causes issues.